Transferable FB-GNN-MBE Framework for Potential Energy Surfaces: Data-Adaptive Transfer Learning in Deep Learned Many-Body Expansion Theory: Results and Discussions

 \subsection{Analysis of One-Dimensional Potential Energy Surfaces}

 To further validate the generalizability of PAMNet-MBE over a full range of configurations, as if in a practical setting, we will demonstrate its ability to reconstruct the shape and value of the 1D PES (dimeric dissociation curve) from a double-density $(\ch{H2O})_{67}$ cluster (with a brief fine-tuning before inference) and two random phenol molecules (without any fine-tuning before inference).
 For both systems, we used the \ch{O-O} interatomic distance as the reaction coordinate and the primary variable that directly governs the strength of hydrogen bonds and van der Waals interactions.\cite{manchev2024modeling,abella2023many} Figure \ref{fig:2b_pes_distribution_water} shows that the regular fine-tuning treatment of the original PAMNet-MBE model successfully generates the 1D PES of a water cluster, including a repulsive region with short O--O distances ($<2.8$ \AA), a near-equilibrium region with intermediate O--O distances ($2.8-5.0$ \AA), and a near-dissociation region with long O--O distances ($>5.0$ \AA).\cite{stone2013theory,soper2000structures} The overall energy profile and its spread both well reproduced the MP2-MBE calculations.
 In particular, configurations in the near-equilibrium region exhibit a wide range of 2B energies, reflecting the significant impact of intermolecular orientations under a high density.
 Compared to the original PAMNet-MBE model (Table S4), the fine-tuned version exhibits a stronger performance, with a larger $R^2$ (0.9685 \textit{vs} 0.7960) and a smaller MAE (0.0807 \textit{vs} 0.2324 kcal/mol).
 From Figure \ref{fig:2b_pes_distribution_phenol}, we observe a very similar behavior from a random phenol dimer.
-The dissociation energy is estimated to be 6.25 kcal/mol by fine-tuned PAMNet-MBE, which is close to DFT-MBE (7.63 kcal/mol) and the CCSD(T)/CBS-calculated value (6.84 kcal/mol) from Kim and coworkers. \cite{C003008B} This result indicates that the original PAMNet-MBE model successfully captures $\pi$--$\pi$ stacking interactions in phenol clusters, whereas highly directional and polarized hydrogen bonds in water clusters require more careful treatment.
+The dissociation energy is estimated to be 6.25 kcal/mol by fine-tuned PAMNet-MBE, which is close to DFT-MBE (7.63 kcal/mol) and the CCSD(T)/CBS-calculated value (6.84 kcal/mol) from Kim and coworkers. \cite{C003008B} This numerical agreement is surprising but likely due to error cancellation or representational smoothing.
+Achieving CCSD(T)-quality accuracy will require training and validation against CCSD(T) reference data.
+This result indicates that the original PAMNet-MBE model successfully captures $\pi$--$\pi$ stacking interactions in phenol clusters, whereas highly directional and polarized hydrogen bonds in water clusters require more careful treatment.